Introduction#

 92 MM A caprice 18.25 15.0

-The mean of ET note over all student#
+The mean of ET grads over all students#

 df.ET.mean()